Dynatrace license lifecycle

 Following the 30 day blocked period after license expiration, your license goes into a 30 day inactive period during which no additional monitoring data is ingested.
 After the inactive period (60 days after license expiration), your stored Dynatrace monitoring data can no longer be restored.

 When a Dynatrace Managed license expires, access to your environment is blocked for 30 days.
 During this period you can no longer view ingested data, analytics, or consumption details, however monitoring data is still ingested and stored within your Dynatrace environment.
 If you decide to extend your contract with Dynatrace, all data collected during this period will become available when the license is reactivated.
 You can still access Cluster Management Console to see license details or manage cluster settings.

-Your Dynatrace Cluster administrator can perform specific management actions via the management console on inactive licenses, for example managing the deployment or switching the license key.
+Your Dynatrace Cluster administrator can perform specific REST API management actions via the management console on inactive licenses, for example managing license deployment, switching a license key, or retrieving monitoring consumption data.

 Following the 30 day inactive period, Dynatrace licenses are automatically deleted.
-For Dynatrace SaaS, this means that your Dynatrace tenant is permanently removed and all recorded data is permanently deleted.
+For Dynatrace SaaS, this means that your Dynatrace tenant is shut down and all recorded data is permanently deleted.
 Dynatrace has no means of recovering your data after this automatic operation.